Nesvilab/FragPipe/docs/tutorial_fragpipe.md

 ### Configure FragPipe
 When FragPipe launches, the first tab in the window ('Config') will be used to configure the program.
-1. Connect FragPipe to a MSFragger.jar program file.
-If you already have the latest MSFragger version, use the 'Browse' button to select it or 'Download/Update' to fetch the latest version.
-If this is your first time downloading MSFragger, you will need to provide some basic information and agree to license terms.
+1. Connect FragPipe to a MSFragger.jar, IonQuant.jar, and diaTracer.jar program files.
+If you already have the latest versions and they are in the same folder, use the 'Browse' button to select the folder.
+Use 'Download/Update' to fetch the latest versions if you don't have them.
-2. Connect FragPipe to a IonQuant.jar program file.
-If you already have the latest IonQuant version, use the 'Browse' button to select it or 'Download/Update' to fetch the latest version.
-If this is your first time downloading IonQuant, you will need to provide some basic information and agree to license terms.
-3. Connect FragPipe to a Philosopher program file.
-If you already have the latest Philosopher release, use 'Browse', otherwise use 'Download/Update'.
+2. Optional: download and install the latest DIA-NN if you want.
+After installation, specify the path to `DiaNN.txt` in FragPipe.
+FragPipe bundles DIA-NN that should be good for most analysis.
-4. Optional: Python is needed to perform database splitting (necessary in complex searches/low memory situations) and spectral library generation.
-If you already have Python 3.8 or 3.9 plus a few additional packages installed use 'Browse' to locate your python.exe file.
+3. Optional: Python is needed to perform database splitting (necessary in complex searches/low memory situations) and spectral library generation.
+If you already have Python 3.8 - 3.11 plus a few additional packages installed use 'Browse' to locate your python.exe file.
 'Download' will take you to install Python.
 See [Python installation help](https://fragpipe.nesvilab.org/docs/tutorial_setup_fragpipe.html#optional-install-update-or-use-an-already-installed-version-of-python) for details.

-__Note: FragPipe requires Python 3.8 or 3.9__.
+__Note: FragPipe requires Python 3.8 - 3.11__.

 ![](https://raw.githubusercontent.com/Nesvilab/FragPipe/gh-pages/images/share-config.png)